claudia-viaro/Wdss-UCLdss_research/README.md

  - Build valuable research project experience that you can use for future job/university applications
  - Boost your CV
  - Learn a new programming language like Python, R or Julia
- - Improve existing skills and extend your knowledge with regard to statistical models and machine learning
+ - Learn a new statistical model and machine learning algorithm
  - Work closely with experienced data scientists, graduates and PhD students

 ## Target
 The scheme is open to any university student interested in cleaning datasets, producing graphics, learning about statistical models, and applying ML algorithms to real datasets.
-There are no strict requirements as per subject of your studies - data science skills are valuable tools to master in plenty of work areas! <br />
+There are no strict requirements as per subject of your studies - data science skills are valuable tools to master in plenty of work areas!
+Projects are ranked by a level of expertise :vertical_traffic_light: <br />

 The scheme is run by students for students - it intends to be an informal way to conduct a research experience that you may encounter for your dissertation or in other work experiences, it can turn out to be useful for your MSc or job application.
 We may plan a social event at Warwick or UCL (or both!) for the scheme's participants to chat about the projects, results and challenges with a glass of cold beer.